Date: November 17, 2022

 Organised by CKGSB in partnership with Asia House, this digital conference will explore China’s domestic digital transition, and its role in shaping regional and global digital transformations strategies.
 The virtual event, which will take place on Thursday 17 November, will also explore the challenges stemming from the relative lack of digital interoperability on international businesses.

-Tianshu Sun 孙天澍 is a Visiting Professor of Information Systems and Director of the Center for Technology, Big Data and Digital Transformation at CKGSB.
+Sun Tianshu is the Professor of Information Systems and Director of the Center for Technology, Big Data and Digital Transformation at CKGSB.
 He has been tenured at USC Marshall School of Business, held a joint appointment in Computer Science and been recognized with Robert R. Dockson Named Professorship.

 Tianshu received his Bachelor in Physics from Nanjing University, and Master in Physics and PhD in Information Systems from University of Maryland.